MIT-LCP/mimic-omop/etl/StandardizedClinicalDataTables/OBSERVATION/README.md

 ## chartevents

-- maybe some free text data from chartevents could come here soon
+- Textual data from chartevents are stored here
+- categorical variables are note considered as free text and are then stored in the measurement table

 # Lookup Tables